 But it’s not so much the air conditioning system itself, or even its cooling performance.

-The issue in question is the refrigerant these systems have to create the cooling we enjoy.
+The issue in question is the refrigerant these systems has to create the cooling we enjoy.

 Installed after 2010